-The Nansen and Boomvang fields lie in the East Breaks area of the Gulf of Mexico, approx. 150 miles south of Houston.
-Nansen lies in East Breaks block 602 and Boomvang lies in blocks 642, 643 and 683.
-Nansen lies in 3,678ft of water, while Boomvang lies in 3,453ft.
+The Nansen and Boomvang fields are located in the East Breaks area of the Gulf of Mexico, approximately 150 miles south of Houston, Texas, US.

 Nansen and Boomvang drilling

 Nansen was discovered in October 1999 in 3,680ft of water approximately eight miles east of the previously announced North Boomvang discovery.